DerpyScripts/vue-bigheads/README.md

 </script>
 ```

-The props passed to each component vary depending on what parameter you attach it to:
+The props passed to each component vary depending on what prop you attach it to:
 | Parameter             | Props                      |
 | --------------------- | -------------------------- |
 | accessory             | `skin`                     |